amitkothari/ti-installr-hook/README.md

 $ ti build -p ios -T dist-adhoc --installr
 ~~~

-**You will be prompted for the release notes.**

-You can also pass release notes using `--installr-release-notes` flag.
+Set release notes using `--installr-release-notes` flag.
 For example:

 ~~~
 $ ti build -p ios -T dist-adhoc --installr --installr-release-notes='New build with awesome features'
 ~~~

+**If not set, you will be prompted for release notes and notify flag**

 ### Thanks to